merlijne77/merlijne77/README.md

 💻 I am a self taught Software Developer Living in the Netherlands 📝 Main Focus is on Desktop/Mobile applications and building electronic circuits for fun
-💻 Currently building a web (streamlit) application in pure Python, Taking doing the Python career Track on Datacamp and studying Discrete Mathematics on Coursera 🚩 Interested in Full Stack Machine Learning Application development (On my bucketlist)
+💻 Currently building a web (streamlit) application in pure Python 🚩 Interested in Full Stack Machine Learning Application development (On my bucketlist)
 	</pre>